 - The scoreboard will increment when a ball has entered the hole.
-It will keep score up to 63 made putts and can be reset to 0 when a pushbutton is pressed. - The scoreboard will take an input from a pushbutton allowing the time to be set, up to 9 minutes.
-The timer will count down and keep an accurate time, within 5%, for each game. - The return mechanism will hold the ball for no more than 10 seconds and be released and returned to the player.
+It will keep score up to 99 made putts and can be reset to 0 when a pushbutton is pressed. - The scoreboard will take an input from a pushbutton allowing the time to be set, up to 9 minutes.
+The timer will count down and keep an accurate time, within 5%, for each game. - The return mechanism will hold the ball for no more than 10 seconds and be released and returned to the player. - The infrared transmitter and receiver will output the speed of the ball to a laptop or computer that will record that data.